deeztek/Hermes-Secure-Email-Gateway/docs/install/get-started-docker.md

 ## Step 1: System Identity (all topologies)

+Two pages, because these settings do not live together.

+### 1a.
+Hostname

 **Page**: System → Server Setup

 The install script sets `myhostname` from what you typed at the FQDN prompt, but you should double-check it matches your DNS A / MX records.

-Also set:
+> **Dashboard nudge**: an orange callout `Placeholder hostname` fires (any topology) if `myhostname` still equals the seed default `hermes.domain.tld` or `console.host` equals `smtp.domain.tld`.
+Both should never appear on a Docker install (the install script overrides them), but if they do, this is the page to fix.

+### 1b.
+Notification addresses and time zone

+**Page**: System → System Settings

 - **Postmaster address**: where bounce messages and admin notifications go
-- **Admin email**: where alerts (license, system events) get delivered
+- **Admin email**: where alerts (license, system events) get delivered, including notification of a failed scheduled job
 - **Time zone**: affects log timestamps and report scheduling

-> **Dashboard nudge**: an orange callout `Placeholder hostname` fires (any topology) if `myhostname` still equals the seed default `hermes.domain.tld` or `console.host` equals `smtp.domain.tld`.
-Both should never appear on a Docker install (the install script overrides them), but if they do, this is the page to fix.

 ---